Consulting Offer Negotiation: What's Fixed, What's Negotiable, and How to Ask (2026)

 3. Relocation Support

 If you're moving cities, ask what relocation support is available.
-Standard packages typically include $2,000–$5,000 for moving expenses.
-If you're moving from overseas or a long-distance location, you may be able to negotiate additional support.
+Packages vary by office, distance, seniority, and visa situation.
+If you're moving from overseas or a long-distance location, ask whether there is additional support rather than assuming the package is fixed.

 How to ask: "I'll be relocating from [city/country].
 What relocation support does the firm offer?
 Is there flexibility there?"